Industry News

 - Regular Maintenance: Ensure that the fan is well-maintained to prevent any unexpected failures or breakdowns.

-- Energy-Efficient Models: If you decide to leave the fan on all night, consider using energy-efficient models to minimize energy consumption.
+- Energy-Efficient Models: If you decide to leave the fan on all night, consider using energy-efficient models to lessen energy consumption.

 - Safety Checks: Regularly inspect the area for any potential hazards that could be exacerbated by the fan's operation.